MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Developer Tools Availability policy

-If your IT admin has set the [DeveloperToolsAvailability](/deployedge/microsoft-edge-policies#developertoolsavailability) policy to `2`,  [Microsoft Edge Driver](https://developer.microsoft.com/microsoft-edge/tools/webdriver) is blocked from driving Microsoft Edge, because the driver uses [Microsoft Edge DevTools](../devtools-guide-chromium/overview.md).
+If your IT admin has set the [DeveloperToolsAvailability](/deployedge/microsoft-edge-policies#developertoolsavailability) policy to `2`,  [Edge WebDriver](https://developer.microsoft.com/microsoft-edge/tools/webdriver) is blocked from driving Microsoft Edge, because the driver uses [Microsoft Edge DevTools](../devtools-guide-chromium/overview.md).
 To automate Microsoft Edge, make sure the [DeveloperToolsAvailability](/deployedge/microsoft-edge-policies#developertoolsavailability) policy is set to `0` or `1`.

 ### Upgrading from Selenium 3 to Selenium 4